 Power purchase agreement

-In January 2024, Keppel signed a multi-year power purchase agreement with GlobalFoundries to offtake 25% of the KSC Plant’s power generation capacity for more than 15 years once the plant becomes operational.
+In January 2024, Keppel signed a multi-year power purchase agreement with GlobalFoundries to offtake 25% of the Keppel Sakra cogeneration plant’s power generation capacity for more than 15 years from the start of operations.

 Contractors involved

-A consortium comprising Jurong Engineering and Mitsubishi Power Asia-Pacific was awarded the engineering, procurement and construction contract for the construction of the KSC Plant in August 2022.
+A consortium comprising Jurong Engineering and Mitsubishi Power Asia-Pacific was awarded the engineering, procurement and construction contract for the construction of the plant in August 2022.

-Jurong Engineering is providing the construction and KSC’s balance of plant.
+Jurong Engineering provided the construction and balance of plant equipment.

-Mitsubishi Power is supplying major plant equipment, including its J-class gas turbine, which will be manufactured at its facility in Takasago, Japan.
-The latter will also provide long-term service for major maintenance of the CCGT power plant.
+Mitsubishi Power supplied major plant equipment including its J-class gas turbine, which was manufactured at its facility in Takasago, Japan.
+It is also providing long-term service for major maintenance of the CCGT power plant.

-John Cockerill was awarded the contract to supply the heat recovery boiler for the project.
-It will be responsible for the design, erection and commissioning of the HRSG.
+John Cockerill supplied the heat recovery boiler for the project.
+It was responsible for the design, erection and commissioning of the HRSG.

 GreenA Consultants, a sustainability consultancy company, assisted Keppel in achieving the Green Mark Zero Energy Certification for the main control building.